Alonso-del-Arte/algebraics-python/README.md

 expected, such as the differences with abstract classes and the singleton pattern.

+I'm using Python 3.9.6 under macOS Sequoia 15.6.1.
+And I've been fairly satisfied with that version, the version that came with the computer I'm using for this project.

+But then when I wanted to refactor a messy series of If statements and couldn't use Match-Case because that wasn't introduced until version 3.10.
+So either I have to upgrade the Python on my MacBook or I have to transfer this project to a computer with a newer version of Python.

 Note to self: Run tests at project root level with

 ```